Trepan-Debuggers/kshdb/docs/index.rst

 in general, knowledge gained by learning this is transferable to those debuggers and vice versa.

 An Emacs interface is available via realgud_.
-Visual Studio integration is available from rogalmic via KshDebug_.